Bitlatte/evoke/README.md

 Outside of this there arent many rules that need followed by the core program.
 Although another interesting thing evoke has is its extension system.

-## Extensions
+## Plugins

-Evoke allows for custom extensions to be loaded on a per project basis.
-Just add a `extensions` folder to the project and add plugins using the command line.
-Extensions are typically loaded from a url using the cli:
+Evoke allows for custom plugins to be loaded on a per project basis.
+Just add a `plugins` folder to the project and add plugins using the command line.
+Plugins are typically loaded from a url using the cli:

 ```
-evoke extension get [url]
+evoke plugin get [url]
 ```

-This will automatically pull the extension and build it.
-Extensions can hook into the following:
+This will automatically pull the plugin and build it.
+Plugins can hook into the following:
-- BeforeBuild: extension will run before the core build process
+- BeforeBuild: plugin will run before the core build process
-- AfterBuild: extension will run after the core build process
+- AfterBuild: plugin will run after the core build process

-While not currently available, there are plans for an "extension library" if you will.
-Basically just a place with tons of extensions.
+While not currently available, there are plans for an "plugin library" if you will.
+Basically just a place with tons of plugins.

 ## Wraping Up